Published on: May 8th, 2024

 Beyond the sheer beauty of the crater itself, this is also one of the best places for an epic safari in Tanzania.
 Here you can spot flamingos in the freshwater lakes, look for leopards hiding in the treetops, and check off a few of the Big Five from your list.

-7. Discover the Coffee Plantations of Arusha
+7. Taste delicious coffee in the plantations of Arusha

 The city of Arusha is a common starting point for many Tanzanian safaris, but it’s also an interesting destination in itself.
 On the edge of the city you’ll find some of the country’s largest coffee plantations, which provide a welcome respite from the urban hustle and bustle.